Stake (online casino): Social media advertising

-In late-2024, it was reported that Stake had partnered with a number of content aggregator accounts on Twitter, which repost viral images and videos taken from other users (sometimes in a plagiarized form), and are edited to include an additional watermark advertising Stake.
+In late-2024, it was reported that Stake had partnered with a number of content aggregator accounts on X, which began reposting viral images and videos taken from other users with a watermark advertising Stake.
 The UK Advertising Standards Authority stated in October 2024 that it had been made aware of the advertising and was monitoring it.

-The ads may be a violation of the service's terms of service for paid partnerships, while they may run afoul of advertising codes restricting the marketing of gambling products where minors may be present.
-The watermarks have been satirized as an internet meme by social media users, including posts that include excessive numbers of Stake logos for comedic effect, or similar posts with logos for other companies.
+The ads appeared to violate X's terms of service, which banned users from engaging in paid partnerships with gambling companies, and may have run afoul of advertising codes restricting the marketing of gambling products where minors may be present.
+The watermarks were satirized by social media users in posts featuring excessive numbers of Stake logos for comedic effect or Stake-style banners featuring logos of other companies.

+Other

+In April 2026, lawsuits alleging that Stake targeted children with gambling advertisements were filed in New York and Florida.